c3lang/c3docs-old/docs/arrays.md

 ### Slicing arrays

 It's possible to use a range syntax to create subarrays from pointers, arrays, vararrays and other subarrays.
-The either use range syntax:
+They either use range syntax:
 `arr[<start index>..<end index>]` (the end index is included in the final result) or start + len syntax: `arr[<start index> : len]`